aleron75/mageres/README.md

 * [PhpStorm Magento 2 Plugin](https://github.com/dkvashninbay/magento2plugin) - A plugin for Magento 2 development in the PhpStorm IDE
 * [The Installer](https://github.com/jacquesbh/installer) - PHP command line tool for Magento extension development and scaffolding
 * [Vaimo Composer Patches](https://github.com/vaimo/composer-patches) - Applies a patch from a local or remote file to any package that is part of a given composer project.
 Example https://gist.github.com/amenk/908e80748662d896718685c778cd4db4
+* [Visual Studio Code startup task for cache-clean.js on Magento 2.](https://gist.github.com/jrosell/f062e5be7468f620ab7c78a45ea9729e) - A useful gist to add a startup task to automate the Magento 2 Cache Clean process.

 ## Security
 * [InvalidateAdminPasswords Extension](https://github.com/sdinteractive/Magento2_SomethingDigital_InvalidateAdminPasswords) - A tool by SomethingDigital to invalidate all Magento admin user passwords